apace100/origins-docs/docs/types/power_types/attribute_modify_transfer.md

 !!! note

-    Refer to the [Minecraft Fandom Wiki: Attribute](https://minecraft.fandom.com/wiki/Attribute) page for a list of **vanilla** attributes that you can get the value from.
+    Refer to the [Minecraft Wiki: Attribute](https://minecraft.wiki/w/Attribute) page for a list of **vanilla** attributes that you can get the value from.

 ### Fields